The Innovator's Dilemma: Subject matter

-For this reason, the next generation product is not being built for the incumbent's customer set and this large customer set is not interested in the new innovation and keeps demanding more innovation with the incumbent product.
-Unfortunately this incumbent innovation is limited to the overall value of the product as it is at the later end of the S-curve.
+For this reason, the next generation product is not being built for an incumbent's customer set and this large customer set is not interested in the new innovation and keeps demanding more innovation with the incumbent product.
+Unfortunately, this incumbent innovation is limited to the overall value of the product as it is at the latter end of the S-curve.
 Meanwhile, the new entrant is deep into the S-curve and providing significant value to the new product.
-By the time the new product becomes interesting to the incumbent's customers it is too late for the incumbent to react to the new product.
-At this point it is too late for the incumbent to keep up with the new entrant's rate of improvement, which by then is on the near-vertical portion of its S-curve trajectory.
+By the time the new product becomes interesting to the incumbent's customers it is too late for an incumbent to react to the new product.
+At this point it is too late for an incumbent to keep up with the new entrant's rate of improvement, which by then is on the near-vertical part of its S-curve trajectory.

-Through this compelling multi-industry study, Christensen introduces his seminal theory of "disruptive innovation" that has changed the way managers and CEOs around the world think about innovation.
+Based on this multi-industry study, Christensen introduces the theory of "disruptive innovation", popularising the idea in business parlance.

 Christensen then argues that the following are common principles that incumbents must address: